9 Fall Books for Kids

 Tap the Magic Tree written and illustrated by Christie Matheson is technically not just about autumn, but is so much fun it should be read any time of year.
 This book follows the life of a tree through every season, but calls on readers to get involved on every page by tapping, touching, blowing, and more.
 I think this would be a wonderful read aloud for any family, especially if you have little ones whose attention seems to wander mid-book.
 During our most recent time with this story, my daughter read it aloud and had me do the interactive motions.
 It was a fun twist that made our time together even more memorable!

 Finally, Leaf Man written and illustrated by Lois Ehlert is practically a modern classic which has inspired many a preschool activity.
 Leaf Man goes where the wind takes him, and there's so much to see on the way!
 The irregularly shaped pages add literal and figurative layers to this whimsical story.
-Make sure you linger over the pictures, created with real fall leaves, to see all of the amazing details.
+Make sure you linger over the illustrations, created with real fall leaves, to see all of the amazing details.
 Once you're done, head outside to find the makings of your own Leaf Man (or Leaf Woman)!

 Do you have other books you read with your children every fall?
 Which season inspires you to read most?
 Let me know in the comments.
 Best wishes for further reading!

 I'm so grateful to all of my new readers!
 If you'd like updates whenever I post something new, use the Log In/Sign Up button at the top of the page to receive email alerts.
 You can follow me on Instagram @kara.c.white.
 I share frequently about new blog posts and all things bookish!
 I'd also be grateful if you'd share my posts on your social media platforms.
 Thank you!